 Public safety entity: Public safety entities are defined to include courthouses, police departments, fire departments, EMS headquarters, and Red Cross and state-designated emergency shelters.
-Each of these entities facilitates the use Commented [CH6]: This won't be a written section in the submission, it will be CSV attachments of broadband by vulnerable populations including low-income families, aged individuals, and children, as well as Underrepresented Communities such as the unhoused and those experiencing housing insecurity, incarcerated individuals, and individuals living in rural areas.
+Each of these entities facilitates the use of broadband by vulnerable populations including low-income families, aged individuals, and children, as well as Underrepresented Communities such as the unhoused and those experiencing housing insecurity, incarcerated individuals, and individuals living in rural areas.
 These locations are pillars in the community, and places of safety where vulnerable Vermonters can go during times of crisis.
 It is crucial that Vermonters remain connected to the outside world during these times, and that these entities have reliable, high-capacity broadband.
 The VCBB will work with the Vermont Department of Public Safety to identify these locations throughout the state.